About the Quidi Vidi Artisan Studios:

 - Quidi Vidi Village: A Part of St. John’s, Apart from St. John’s [external link – PDF]

 - Edited by Gerald L. Pocius and Lisa Wilson

 It’s a craft incubator with ten (10) studio spaces.
 Artisans rent out a space to grow their business.
-The Plantation provides them with tools such as workshops and training so they can maximize their potential as emerging entrepreneurs.
+They are provided with mentorship and resources so they can maximize their potential as emerging entrepreneurs.

 No, it’s free admission and you can look around as you please.
 The craft studios are upstairs.

 Who owns the building?

 The building is owned by the City of St. John’s, but is run and managed by the Anna Templeton Centre for Craft Art and Design.

 It was built in 2012 by the City of St. John’s/Gov. of Canada.